 After leaving Cornwall Council, Steve has provided advice and support to several local councils in Cornwall and Devon working to create their Neighbourhood Development Plans.
 From 2014 he was volunteer Project Manager for the Neighbourhood Plan covering his home town, Liskeard, which successfully passed its local Referendum in October 2018.
 From January 2015 Steve began supporting Falmouth Town Council on its Neighbourhood Plan, and assisted the Falmouth Area Coastal Community Team prepare prepare an economic plan and applications to the Coastal Community Fund.
 The Falmouth NDP was successful at referendum in August 2021.
 Steve has also been commissioned to help write the Looe Neighbourhood Plan (successful at referendum), the Saltash Neighbourhood Plan (successful at referendum), the St Cleer Parish Neighbourhood Plan (successful at referendum) the Calstock Parish Neighbourhood Plan (successful at referendum), the Menheniot Parish Neighbourhood Plan (successful at referendum) and Perranarworthal Parish Neighbourhood Plan (successful at referendum).
 Unfortunately the St Wenn Parish Neighbourhood Plan was not successful at referendum.

-As the earlier Plans are now moving towards completion, Steve has capacity to support additional Councils in creating their Neighbourhood Development Plans.
+As several Plans are now moving towards completion, Steve has capacity to support additional Councils in creating their Neighbourhood Development Plans.